 There have been three major models developed to simulate historical and future saltwater intrusion in the SWUCA.
-The first of these models was a series of three, two-dimensional, cross-section models capable of simulating density-dependent flow known as the Eastern Tampa Bay Cross-Section Models.
-Each model was designed as a geologic cross section located along flow paths to the Gulf of Mexico or Tampa Bay, and the models were used to make the initial estimates of movement of the saltwater-freshwater interface in the former Eastern Tampa Bay WUCA (ETBWUCA).
+The first of these models was a series of three, two-dimensional cross-sectional models capable of simulating density-dependent flow known as the Eastern Tampa Bay Cross-Section Models (HydroGeoLogic, Inc., 1994).
+Each model was designed as a geologic cross section located along flow paths to the Gulf of Mexico or Tampa Bay.
+These models were used to make the initial estimates of movement of the saltwater-freshwater interface in the former Eastern Tampa Bay WUCA (ETBWUCA).
 To address the three-dimensional nature of the interface, a sharp interface code, known as SIMLAS, was developed by HydroGeoLogic, Inc. (1993) for the District.
 The code was applied to the ETB area, creating a sharp interface model of saltwater intrusion.
-Subsequent to this, the cross-sectional models were refined (HydroGeoLogic, Inc., 1994) and the results were compared to those of the sharp interface model (HydroGeoLogic, Inc., 1994).
+Subsequent to this, the cross-sectional models were refined (HydroGeoLogic, Inc. 1994) and the results were compared to those of the sharp interface model (HydroGeoLogic, Inc. 1994).
 The cross-sectional models compared well with the sharp interface model.

-In support of establishing a minimum aquifer level to protect against saltwater intrusion in the MIA of the SWUCA, a fully three-dimensional, solute transport model of the ETB area was developed in 2002 by HydroGeoLogic, Inc. (HydroGeoLogic, Inc., 2002).
-The model encompassed all of Manatee, Sarasota and the southern half of Hillsborough and Pinellas counties and simulated flow and transport in the UFA.
-The model was calibrated from 1900 to

-2000, although there is only water quality data for the period from 1990 to 2000.
-The model was used to derive estimates of the number of wells and amount of water supply at risk to future saltwater intrusion under different pumping scenarios.
+In support of establishing a minimum aquifer level to protect against saltwater intrusion in the MIA of the SWUCA, a fully three-dimensional, solute transport model of the ETB area was developed in 2002 by HydroGeoLogic, Inc. The model encompasses all of Manatee and Sarasota counties, the southern half of Hillsborough and Pinellas counties and extends approximately 25 miles offshore.
+The model only simulates flow and transport in the UFA.
+Estimates of the number of wells and amount of water supply at risk to future saltwater intrusion under different pumping scenarios were derived using this model.